 This paper analyzes the epistemological implications of complexity studies on consumer theory.
 Agent-based models in complexity studies are a good fit to try to describe individual consumption via evolving patterns, and are being painstakingly resear...
 Read Morewith RODRIGO M. ZEIDAN

-This paper attempts to accomplish the following goals: formulate and elaborate the epistemo-logical problem of studying organizational complexity qua phenomenon and of using “organizational complexity” qua analytical concept in the study ...
+This paper attempts to accomplish the following goals: 1. formulate and elaborate the epistemological problem of studying organizational complexity qua phenomenon and of using ?organizational complexity? qua analytical concept in the study of other...
 Read More

 Complexity has been understood in different ways since its (re)introduction into scientific discourse.
 Therefore, instead of proposing a definition of complexity, we group the existing explanations about it into two distinct categories: descriptive a...
 Read Morewith RAY ISON

 The notion of nonlinear change, the most recent addition to the lexicon of change types, emerged as a logical extension of viewing organizations as complex adaptive social systems.
-As such it may be nothing other than a ‘label’ following ...
+As such it may be nothing other than a ?label? following a rich tradi...
 Read More

 Introduction to Sulis's "Archetypal dynamical systems and semantic frames in vertical and horizontal Emergence"